 Stop beating myself up.
 My child will not shrivel if he watches fifteen minutes of video while I make breakfast.
 My family can survive take-out Pad Thai or Hannaford rotisserie chicken with rice and peas.
 Yes, again.
 The house does not need to be any cleaner than it already is.
 And, unless someone is out of clean socks or underwear, the laundry can wait.

-*Say “no.” I am sorry to say that if I am not already working hard for your organization, group, or cause, well, I just won’t be.
+Say “no.” I am sorry to say that if I am not already working hard for your organization, group, or cause, well, I just won’t be.
 I must draw the line somewhere.
 Perhaps at a later time we can revisit the opportunity.
-Like maybe sometime in late 2013 when my child is in Kindergarten.
+Like maybe in 3 years when my child is in Kindergarten.